dsccommunity/ConfigMgrCBDsc/README.md

 - **CMPullDistributionPoint**: Provides a resource for modifying a distribution point and making the distribution point a Pull Distribution Point.
 - **CMSiteMaintenance**: Provides a resource for modifying the Site Maintenance tasks.
+- **CMSiteSystemServer**: Provides a resource for adding and modifying a Site System Server and its properties.

 ### xSccmPreReqs